Home of the Sewalot Site

 Goodrich Sewing Machines

-Main Index Skylark Country
+Sewalot Main Index

 Alex I Askaroff

 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications worldwide.
+Alex has had Seven No1 New Release on Amazon and two dozen books published worldwide.

 The Foley and Williams Manufacturing Company